-A notice to the public advising of the availability of a summary draft for public inspection of the One Year Action Plan was published in The Miami Herald Broward Main on May 23, 2016.
-This Draft Executive Summary and the attached One Year Action Plan Narrative for Fiscal Year 2016-2017 is made available at the Division of Community Development to allow the public the opportunity to review the preliminary recommendations of the CDAB and comment.
-It is important to note that the activities listed in the attached One Year Action Plan Narrative for Fiscal Year 2016-2017 reflect recommendations of the CDAB.
-The City of Hollywood City Commission may accept or reject any recommendations made by the CDAB.
+A notice to the public advising of the availability of a summary draft for public inspection of the One Year Action Plan was published in The Sun Sentinel on June 20, 2020.
+This Draft Executive Summary and the attached One Year Action Plan Narrative for Fiscal Year 2020-2021 is made available at the Community Development Division to allow the public the opportunity to review the preliminary

-A Public Hearing will be held before the City Commission on July 6, 2016, where members of the public will be provided the opportunity to comment on the consolidated plan.
+A Public Hearing will be held before the City Commission on July 1, 2020, where members of the public will be provided the opportunity to comment on the consolidated plan.